yahoojapan/k2hr3/developer.md

 This page provides information about local development of each subsystem and contribution to it.

-## System requirements

-K2HR3 currently depends on the following software.

-* Linux
-  * Debian buster and Stretch
-  * Fedora 32, 31 and 30
-  * CentOS 7 and 8
-  * Ubuntu 16.04, 18.04, and 20.04
-* OpenStack
-  * Ussuri
-* Node.js
-  * Node.js 10.x, 12.x and 14.x
-* Python
-  * Python 3.6 and 3.8

 ## K2HR3 Repositories structure

-This chapter describes the 'k2hr3' repository on GitHub.
+This chapter describes the `k2hr3` repository on GitHub.

-The 'k2hr3' repository consists of the following submodules.
+The `k2hr3` repository consists of the following submodules.

-* k2hr3_api
+- k2hr3_app
-  * a repository for API server
+  - a repository for Web Application server
-* k2hr3_app
+- k2hr3_api
-  * a repository for Web server
+  - a repository for REST API server
-* k2hr3_osnl
+- k2hr3_osnl
-  * a repository for K2HR3 OpenStack Notification Listener
+  - a repository for K2HR3 OpenStack Notification Listener
-* k2hr3_sidecar
+- k2hr3_sidecar
-  * kubernetes Pod Sidecar docker image repository for automatically registoration/deletion Pods(Containers) from kubernetes
+  - kubernetes Pod Sidecar docker image repository for automatically registoration/deletion Pods(Containers) from kubernetes
-* k2hr3_utils
+- k2hr3_utils
-  * a repository for utilities
+  - a repository for utilities
+- k2hr3_get_resource
+  - a repository for a `Systemd` service for retrieving RESOURCE
+- k2hr3_cli
+  - a repository for Command Line Interface(CLI)

 The latter part of this page will describe how to build packages in these repositories and test them.

 ## The k2hr3_api repository

-This chapter instructs how to build a 'k2hr3_api' package and test it in your local development environment.
+This chapter instructs how to build a `k2hr3_api` package and test it in your local development environment.

 k2hr3_api repository is a repository for K2HR3 API server.